 XALATAN may gradually change eyelashes and vellus hair in the treated eye; these changes include increased length, thickness, pigmentation, the number of lashes or hairs, and misdirected growth of eyelashes.
-Eyelash changes are usually reversible upon discontinuation of treatment.
+Eyelash changes are usually reversible upon discontinuation of treatment [see PATIENT INFORMATION].

-XALATAN should be used with caution in patients with a history of intraocular inflammation (iritis/uveitis) and should generally not be used in patients with active intraocular inflammation.
+XALATAN should be used with caution in patients with a history of intraocular inflammation (iritis/uveitis) and should generally not be used in patients with active intraocular inflammation because inflammation may be exacerbated.

-Contact lenses should be removed prior to the administration of XALATAN, and may be reinserted 15 minutes after administration (see PATIENT INFORMATION).
+Contact lenses should be removed prior to the administration of XALATAN, and may be reinserted 15 minutes after administration.

 It is not known whether this drug or its metabolites are excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when XALATAN is administered to a nursing woman.